 But the celebration didn’t last for long.
 State governments and industry interests contested the rule immediately after its passage.
-The Bush Administration, for its part, failed to mount an adequate defense.
-Eventually, it attempted—unsuccessfully—to repeal the rule.
-Over the next decade, Earthjustice successfully fought back against these challenges—and against attempts to sell roadless forests for timber.
+The Bush administration, for its part, failed to mount an adequate defense.
+Eventually, it attempted — unsuccessfully — to repeal the rule.
+Over the next two decades, Earthjustice successfully fought back against these challenges — and against attempts to sell roadless forests for timber.

 Today, the Tongass remains the one forest where the fight continues to keep timber sales out of roadless areas.

-When Alaska first challenged the Roadless Rule in court, the Bush Administration settled the case in 2003 by exempting the Tongass from the rule’s protections.
-Initially, the Bush Administration called the exemption “temporary.”
+When Alaska first challenged the Roadless Rule in court, the Bush administration settled the case in 2003 by exempting the Tongass from the rule’s protections.
+Initially, the Bush administration called the exemption “temporary.”
 After several years, though, it became clear the exemption was permanent.
 Waldo and his co-counsel from the Natural Resources Defense Council challenged the Tongass exemption in 2009 and won.
-But the state of Alaska appealed and, this past March, a panel of the Ninth Circuit Court of Appeals reversed by a 2–1 vote, once again exempting the Tongass from the Roadless Rule’s protection.
+But the state of Alaska appealed and, in March, 2014, a panel of the Ninth Circuit Court of Appeals reversed the lower court’s decision by a 2–1 vote, once again exempting the Tongass from the Roadless Rule’s protection.

 Only one option remained: to ask for an en banc hearing at the Ninth Circuit, whereby an expanded 11-judge panel would re-hear the case.
 Every year, the Ninth Circuit receives about 1,000 petitions for en banc hearings and only grants about 20, so Waldo knew it was a long shot.

-In late August, the Ninth Circuit granted Waldo’s petition, and so on December 16, 2014, Waldo once more argued the merits of the case for protecting the Tongass.
+In late August, 2014, the Ninth Circuit granted the petition, and Waldo once more argued the merits of the case for protecting the Tongass.

 Ending Old-Growth Logging

-A win at this level wouldn’t end the battle to protect the entire Tongass, though.
-The U.S. Forest Service will continue supporting old-growth logging on parts of the forest that already have roads, and Waldo will continue fighting to protect wildlife that need old-growth forest to survive.
-(Find out how you can help end industrial-scale old-growth logging in the Tongass.)
+A win at this level didn’t end the battle to protect the entire Tongass, though.
+The U.S. Forest Service continues supporting old-growth logging on parts of the forest that already have roads, and Waldo continues fighting to protect wildlife that need old-growth forest to survive.

 This is where Waldo sees a second opportunity for enormous environmental success.
-Currently, the Forest Service is amending the Tongass Land Management Plan, which includes a proposal to transition the logging program from old-growth to second-growth trees in 10 to 15 years.
+The Forest Service is amending the Tongass Land Management Plan, which includes a proposal to transition the logging program from old-growth to second-growth trees in 10 to 15 years.

 “But wildlife on the Tongass just can’t take another 10 years of old-growth logging,” says Waldo.
 “In parts of the forest, some species need all the old-growth that remains just to survive.”